Experimental Design

 Functional annotation of proteins

-The predicted proteins in the transcriptome were further annotated using InterProScan (or FA-nf) to assign protein families, motifs and ontologies to assist with transcript-to-gene annotation.
+The predicted proteins in the transcriptome were further annotated using InterProScan v5.66-98.0 to assign protein families, motifs and ontologies to assist with transcript-to-gene annotation.
 Notice the issues mentioned above with SignalP and TMHMM and a new one for Phobius (see discussions and solutions on GitHub and BioStar)

 IPSCAN_VERSION=5.66-98.0